-The program's project director's the individual who will be responsible for distributing DSLS program mailings to the appropriate offices and individuals within the institution and will be responsible for ensuring the return of material.
-The designated person will receive all mail (electronic and paper) from DSLS.
-This person must also be familiar with the institutions Annual Operating Report (AOR).
-Only the project director who is the program's contact person of record, or an appropriate school official, can make changes to the contact person information.
+The program's Project Director is the individual who will be responsible for distributing DSLS program mailings to the appropriate offices and individuals within the institution and will be responsible for ensuring the return of material.
+The designated person will receive all mail (electronic or paper) from DSLS.
+The designated person must be also familiar with the institution's Annual Operating Report (AOR).
+Only the Project Director, who is the program's contact person on record or an appropriate school official, can make changes to the Contact Person information.